php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Visibility MUST be declared on all methods.

-Method names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.
+Method names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
+That is, an underscore prefix explicitly has no meaning.

 Method and function names MUST NOT be declared with a space after the method name.
 The opening brace MUST go on its own line, and the closing brace MUST go on the